wavemotion-dave/A8DS/readme.md

 5. Lastly, try switching the DISKS SPEEDUP option to OFF to slow down I/O. Some games check this as a form of basic copy-protection to ensure you're running from a legit disk.

-With those tips, you should be able to get 99% of all games running.
-There are still a few odd "never heard of" games of little or no consequence (i.e. not major titles) that will not run with the emulator - such is life!
+With those tips, you should be able to get most games running.
+There are still a few odd games will not run with the emulator - such is life!

 Installation :
 ----------------------------------------------------------------------------------